t-ski/html-sourcecode-element/README.md

 });
 ```

-> ℹ️ A global configuration does not invert, but override individual attributes.
+> ℹ️ A global attributes configuration does not invert, but override individual attributes.

 ## 🖼️ Themes